rust-ndarray/ndarray/README-quick-start.md

  [2, 3]]
 ```

-Noticing that using `clone()` (or cloning) an `Array` type also copies the array's elements.
+Notice that using `clone()` (or cloning) an `Array` type also copies the array's elements.
 It creates an independently owned array of the same type.

-Cloning an `ArrayView` does not clone or copy the underlying elements - it just clones the view reference (as it happens in Rust when cloning a `&` reference).
+Cloning an `ArrayView` does not clone or copy the underlying elements - it only clones the view reference (as it happens in Rust when cloning a `&` reference).

 ## Broadcasting